Operation: Reconnaissance

 Details of that operation (courtesy Victoria University of Wellington):

-Researched and dedicated to the relatives of this pilot with thanks to the research by Errol Martyn and his publications: “For Your Tomorrow Vols.
-1-3”, Auckland War Memorial Museum, Weekly News of New Zealand, Michel Schreiber for grave photograph, Victoria University of Wellington, other sources as quoted below:
+Researched by Kelvin Youngs (Webmaster) and dedicated to the relatives of this pilot with thanks to the research by Errol Martyn and his publications: “For Your Tomorrow Vols.
+1-3”, Auckland War Memorial Museum, Weekly News of New Zealand, Michel Schreiber for grave photograph, Victoria University of Wellington.
+Thanks to Antonio McDonald for pointing out that Fg Off. was in the RAF and not the RNZAF (Nov 2023).

 At the going down of the sun, and in the morning we will remember